unoplatform/uno/doc/articles/uno-app-solution-structure.md

 After creating a new solution with the [Uno Platform App Template](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) called `HelloWorld`, it will contain the following projects:

 1. A `HelloWorld.[Platform].csproj` file for each platform that Uno Platform supports: Windows, Mobile (iOS/Android/Catalyst), Skia.Gtk, Skia.Wpf, Skia.Framebuffer, Server, and WebAssembly.
 These projects are known as **heads** for their respective platform.
-Those contains typical information like settings, metadata, dependencies, and also a list of files included in the project.
+Those contain typical information like settings, metadata, dependencies, and also a list of files included in the project.
 The platform *head* builds and packages executable binaries for that platform.
-Each of these projects take a reference on the project below.
+Each of these projects takes a reference from the project below.

 2. A `HelloWorld.csproj` file.
 This **Class Library Project** generally contains most of the code for the application, such as the XAML files or business logic.
 Bootstrapping code, packaging settings, and platform-specific code goes in the corresponding platform head.
 [String resources](features/working-with-strings.md) normally go in the app's **Class Library Project** project.
 [Image assets](features/working-with-assets.md) may go either in the app's **Class Library Project** or under each project head.
 [Font assets](features/custom-fonts.md) can also be placed in this project.